rtcoder142/android-folder-locker-app-using-face-id-and-finger-print/readme.txt

-this project is developed in android studio. used Machine Learning for Face & Finger print scanning.
+This project is developed in android studio. used Machine Learning for Face & Finger print scanning.

+*features*
+*can hide and lock files, photos, videos and apps*

 download full source code from this link :-  https://shrs.link/VpmKge